EliaTogni/Univault/Classes/Simulation.md

 $$P[\text{Each permutation to be the same}] = \bar{p}$$

 Let's observe it in a different way.
 Let's check for the last position what is the probability of containing each element.
 What the algorithm does is to choose at random one of the $n$ position and swap, therefore only one condition has to be satistisfied, that is, the choice must be made uniformly.
-In other words, the choice is read as the output of a uniform discrete Random Variable:
+In other words, the choice is read as the output of a uniform discrete random variable:

 $$P[\text{ The element } i \text{ in position } n] = \bar{q} = \frac{1}{n}$$
 $$P[ i \text{ in position } n] = \frac{1}{n} \quad \forall i = 1, \dots, n$$